rblopes/fire-arrow/README.md

   When you start entering hints, a short filtered list will appear.
 Just type a few letters and select what you need: it has "fuzzy search", so you don't need to type the exact match.
-Use the arrows keys and the Enter key to select and choose the desired location name or hint.
+Use the arrows keys and the Enter key to choose and confirm the desired location or hint.

   To remove a hint, click it with the right mouse button.
 You can also interact with hints using the mouse wheel in a few places, just try it!